Everywhere you look in the gun world, you can find a debate about something...Glock vs 1911, .45 vs 9mm, etc.

 Do you have a modern AR-15 that is as soft-shooting as a .22?
 It may work better with brass.

-Are you going to be reloading?
+Are you reloading?
 You’ll probably want brass again.

 Are you an occasional visitor to the range looking to save some money?
 You might find steel to be the best option for you.

-As with most things, this conversation comes down to choice, and I’m not making choice for anybody.
+As with most things, this conversation comes down to personal choice.
 You have to sit down and weigh all these pros and cons and come up with an answer for yourself.

-Personally, I gravitate towards brass because I know it’s going to function in my AR’s and I can reload it, but I also have a bit more of an ammo budget because I roll my own and avoid buying factory loads when I can help it.
+Personally, I gravitate towards brass because I know it’s going to function in my ARs and I can reload it.